Lyle Forrest Tinning

 - Died January 17, 1961 in Evansville, IN USA

-Bud Tinning, who pitched four seasons in the majors, had his best season as a rookie for the 1932 Chicago Cubs who won the pennant.
+Bud Tinning, who pitched four seasons in the majors, had his best season as a rookie for the Chicago Cubs in 1932, for a team that won the pennant.
 Tinning's 2.80 ERA was one of the best on a staff whose team ERA was 3.44.
-The next year he went 13-6, but his ERA wasn't as impressive.
+The next year, 1933, he went 13-6, but his ERA wasn't as impressive.

 He was 10 years younger than his manager for the first part of the 1932 season, Rogers Hornsby.